Tax Relief on Charitable Donations

 If you make non-cash donations to charity, you can reduce your taxable income by the value of the donation.

-Non-cash donations include assets such as:
+Non-cash donations include assets like:

 • Land